 Create comma-separated values, compatible with spreadsheet and databases.

 Note: Reporting year (RY) 2017 is the most recent TRI data available.
 Facilities reporting to TRI were required to submit their data to EPA by July 1 for the previous calendar year's activities..
-TRI Explorer is using a preliminary data set (released to the public in September 2018).
-Some submissions for RY 2017 may still be undergoing quality review and are not included in this dataset.
-For the most recent complete dataset please use the 2016 Dataset (released March 2018) This preliminary dataset includes revisions for the years 1988 to 2017 processed by EPA.
-Revisions submitted to EPA after this time are not reflected in TRI Explorer reports.
+TRI Explorer is using the 2017 National Analysis data set (released to the public in October 2018).
+This dataset includes revisions for the years 1988 to 2017 processed by EPA, Revisions submitted to EPA after this time are not reflected in TRI Explorer reports.
 TRI data may also be obtained through EPA Envirofacts.

 Users of TRI information should be aware that TRI data reflect releases and other waste management activities of chemicals, not whether (or to what degree) the public has been exposed to those chemicals.
 TRI data, in conjunction with other information, can be used as a starting point in evaluating exposures that may result from releases and other waste management activities which involve toxic chemicals.
 The determination of potential risk depends upon many factors, including the toxicity of the chemical, the fate of the chemical, and the amount and duration of human or other exposure to the chemical after it is released.

 Quantities of TRI Chemicals in Waste from Section 8, Column B (Recycled On-site (8.4), Recycled Off-site (8.5), Energy Recovery On-site (8.2), Energy Recovery Off-site (8.3), Treated On-site (8.6), Treated Off-site (8.7) , Quantity Disposed of or Otherwise Released On- and Off-site (8.1)) , and Non-production-related waste managed from Section 8.8.